microsoft/TemplateStudio/docs/getting-started-developers.md

 # Getting started with the generator codebase

-If you are authoring templates for *Windows Template Studio*, or interested in [contributing](../CONTRIBUTING.md) to this repo, then you are likely interested in how to use the latest version of this code.
+If you are authoring templates for *Template Studio*, or interested in [contributing](../CONTRIBUTING.md) to this repo, then you are likely interested in how to use the latest version of this code.
 The required steps are outlined below.

-If you just want to take advantage from *Windows Template Studio* extension, check the [Getting Started with the Extension](getting-started-extension.md) page.
+If you just want to take advantage from *Template Studio* extension, check the [Getting Started with the Extension](getting-started-extension.md) page.

 ## Repo Solutions